Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Introduction

 \paragraph{Ideas of the proof of Proposition~\ref{prop_homeo_mass}.} Finally, let us mention some of the ideas behind the proof of Proposition~\ref{prop_homeo_mass}.
+The proof roughly consists in showing that a certain multiscale exploration of the tree $\Tt$ has many "mismatches" with the analog exploration in $\Tt'$, which we believe is the main innovation of the present work.
 Fix a typical point $x \in \Tt$, and imagine that we try to build a "good" homeomorphism from $\Tt$ to $\Tt'$.
-By looking at smaller and smaller regions of the recursive decomposition around the point $x$, we can encode the masses of a sequence of nested neighbourhoods of $x$ by a sequence $\left(f_j(x) \right)_{j \geq 0}$ of i.i.d. numbers, where $j$ represents decreasing scales.
+By looking at smaller and smaller regions of the recursive decomposition around the point $x$, we can encode the masses of a sequence of nested neighbourhoods of $x$ by a sequence $\left(f_j(x) \right)_{j \geq 0}$ of i.i.d.\ numbers, where $j$ represents decreasing scales.
 We will argue that it is not possible to find $x' \in \Tt'$ such that $f_j(x')$ is very close to $f_j(x)$ for most of the scales $j$.
 This will imply that the ratio between the mass of a small region around $x$ and the mass of its image around $\Psi(x)$ cannot stay "stationary" as the scale of that region decreases to $0$.
 By a "martingale-like" argument, we will conclude that this ratio must decay quickly, which will yield Proposition~\ref{prop_homeo_mass}.
 This is somewhat reminiscent of some ideas of~\cite{BBDFGMP22}, in the sense that "finding a large substructure is difficult because some positive proportion of the mass is lost at every scale".

 \paragraph{Structure of the paper.} In Section~\ref{sec:definitions and preliminaries}, we will introduce all the definitions of discrete and continuous objects that will be needed in the proofs, as well as some basic properties of the Brownian tree and of its recursive decomposition.
 Section~\ref{sec:proof of prop homeo mass} is the central part of the paper and is devoted to the proof of Proposition~\ref{prop_homeo_mass}, which represents most of the work.
 In Section~\ref{sec:proof of main results}, we conclude the proofs of the main theorems.
-Finally, in Section~\ref{sec:discussion of the results}, we discuss the quantitative values of $\eps_{\ref{thm_MAST_upper}}$ and $\eps_{\ref{thm_holder_homeo}}$ provided by our proof, as well as some open questions.
+In Section~\ref{sec:discussion of the results}, we discuss the quantitative values of $\eps_{\ref{thm_MAST_upper}}$ and $\eps_{\ref{thm_holder_homeo}}$ provided by our proof, as well as some open questions.
+In Appendix~\ref{app:construction of homeomorphism} , we construct a Hölder homeomorphism between $\Tt$ and $\Tt'$.